CycoPH/atasm/README.md

 Version 1.27 \- Thank you to Itay Chamiel for finding an OLD bug in atasm.
 Basically forward references that required an extra pass to resolve did not work.
 The issue has now been fixed.
 Broken since V1.08

 Version 1.28 \- Fixed a parse error in a forward declared variable.
-The problem is that a forward declaration was given the value of $FFFF.
-Issue comes in if the variable is also given that value via x = $FFFF.
+The problem is that a forward declaration was given the value of \$FFFF.
+Issue comes in if the variable is also given that value via x = \$FFFF.
 At that point atasm does not know if its a forward declaration or a fixed assignment.

+Version 1.29 \- Added .IFDEF and .IFNDEF directives.
+Short version of: .IF .DEF and .IF .NOT .DEF Parsing binary numbers in MADS format %11110000 works now.
+But is only supported outside a macro.
+Added multi-line comments using the /* ..... */ format.
+Added .PROC/.ENDP for procedure definitions.
+This defines a local scope and a label.
+Useful for grouping code.

 ## Chapter 1: ATasm {#chapter-1}